 Community Pharmacy Certificate

-The certificate is an entry level program for students wishing to gain experience in community pharmacy.
+The certificate is for entry-level students in the Pharmacy Technician Program wishing to gain experience in community pharmacy.
 Students will study in courses related to the practice of community pharmacy and will complete 200 hours of externship in a community pharmacy setting.

 Why Sullivan Pharmacy Technician Program